-DELTA IE will gradually replace DELTA G and X. DELTA Import is planned to go live at the end of November 2024, with a migration window until May 2025.
+DELTA IE will gradually replace DELTA G and X. DELTA Import went live on November 26, 2024, with a migration window until May 2025.
 The current deadline for DELTA Export is foreseen for the end of 2025, still to be confirmed by customs authorities.
-Delta T with NCTS5 is planned to go live October 28, 2024 with a migration window until January 22, 2025.
+Delta T with NCTS5 has gone live on November 25, 2024 with a migration window until January 20, 2025.